 Story: Land Ethics in the Bitterroot Mountains.
 This book will have the best information on the story of the Lochsa Lodge, and surrounding areas, I believe.

 …A few affordable copies are available for purchase online.
-See eBay link below.
+See Book Review & eBay links below.

 Below Are Relevant & Interesting Links.